 Net income, Retained Earnings, and Dividends on These Statements

-Notice here that the "Net income" result from the Income statement was inserted into the current Balance sheet under "Owners Equity."
-When the Balance sheet is finalized, the net income value will indeed appear here, either as retained earnings, and/or as dividends.
+Notice here that the "Net income" result from the Income statement appears in the current Balance sheet under "Owners Equity."
+When accountants finalize the Balance sheet, the net income value will indeed appear here, either as retained earnings or as dividends.

 When the trial balance balances, as in the previous section, the Balance sheet will also balance.
 And, the Income statement will show correct net income.

-If the debit and credit balance totals do not match in the trial balance exercise, there is clearly an accounting error somewhere in the account balances.
-The firm will try to find errors responsible for the mismatch, and correct them, before publishing financial statements.
+If the "debit DR" and "credit CR" balance totals do not match in the trial balance exercise, there is an accounting error somewhere in the account balances.
+The firm will try to find the mistakes responsible for the mismatch, and correct them, before publishing financial statements.
 During the trial balance period, accountants will also search for and try to fix other kinds of accounting errors that the trial balance does not reveal.

-Material errors in the account balances that are not found and fixed before financial statements are published may result in an external auditor's opinion that is either "Qualified" or "Adverse."
+Any material errors in the account balances they do not find and fix before publishing financial statements may result in an external auditor's opinion that is either "Qualified" or "Adverse."

 The Trial Balance Reveals Some Kinds of Errors

-There are, however, some well known indicators for certain kinds of problems.
-These help reveal specific errors without having to resort to a complete transaction-by-transaction review.
+There are, however, some well-known indicators for certain kinds of problems.
+These indicators help reveal specific errors without having to resort to a complete transaction-by-transaction review.
 For instance:

 - If an account balance incorrectly appears as debit balance when it should be a credit balance (or the reverse), the difference between the debit total and credit total will be twice the value of this balance.
 And, the difference will divide evenly 2.